adaltas/node-each/README.md

 ## API

 - `call`
   Execute one or several items and return a promise with the resolved value.
-Unless the `fluent` option is `false`, it is also possible to chain additionnal functions.
+Unless the `fluent` option is `false`, it is also possible to chain additional functions.
 - `end(error|options)`
   Close the scheduler.
-No further items is allowed to register with `call`, or an error is thrown.
-It returns a promise which resolve once all previously scheduled items resolved.
+No further items are allowed to register with `call`, or an error is thrown.
+It returns a promise that resolves once all previously scheduled items are resolved.
 When `end` is called and each is in paused state, all paused items are resolved with `undefined` or an error if any.
   Available options:
   - `error`
-    Reject the returned promise and every registered items which is not yet executed with an error.
+    Reject the returned promise and every registered item that is not yet executed with an error.
 All scheduled items not yet executed are resolved with an error.
 In `relax` mode, only the promise returned by `end` is rejected with an error.
   - `force`
-    Skip the execution of registered items which are not yet scheduled for execution.
+    Skip the execution of registered items that are not yet scheduled for execution.
 The items resolve with undefined or the value associated with the error option.
 - `error(error|null)`
   Place the scheduler in an error state, all future registered items will be rejected.
 Use `null` to set the scheduler to a normal state.
 - `options`